Arky Vaughan: Clash of personalities

 With Reese drafted into World War II, Vaughan was moved back to shortstop in 1943.
 He rebounded on offense, raising his average over .300 once again at .305 and leading the league in runs scored and, for the first and only time, stolen bases with 20.

 However, the season was marred by an incident that would nearly lead to the end of Vaughan's career.
-During the season, temperamental manager Leo Durocher suspended pitcher Bobo Newsom after Newsom complained about catcher Bobby Bragan dropping a third strike.
-On July 10, after Newsom had been suspended for three games, After Durocher bad-mouthed Newsom to the press, Vaughan went into his office and, according to Billy Herman, took off his uniform and "threw it in Durocher's face".
-After Vaughan's display, only two players were willing to play for Durocher that day, but Branch Rickey was able to smooth thing over.
-After the season, he left the team, retiring to his ranch.
+On July 10, temperamental manager Leo Durocher suspended pitcher Bobo Newsom for insubordination after Newsom complained about catcher Bobby Bragan dropping a third strike.
+Durocher subsequently fed false claims to the press that Newsom had thrown an illegal spitball after being instructed not to.
+According to teammate Billy Herman, after reading Durocher's comments about Newsom, Vaughan went into the manager's office, took off his uniform, and "threw it in Durocher's face".
+After the season, Vaughan left the team, retiring to his ranch.
 He went on to sit out the next three years.